- Rugged personality

 It may have a flashy grille, but the 2020 Lexus GX is old-school 4x4 underneath.
 Its separate chassis, truck-style solid rear axle, and two-speed transfer case read like they’re out of a 1995 SUV brochure because, well, they kind of are.

 Still, the 2020 GX does a surprisingly good job with its old-fashioned tools, and we rate it at 5 out of 10.
 Its soft ride and off-roady bits earn it points that we take away for its lousy steering.
-(Read more about how we rate cars.)

-The GX makes use of a 4.6-liter V-8 rated at 301 horsepower that delivers power to all four wheels through a 6-speed automatic transmission.
+The GX use a 4.6-liter V-8 rated at 301 horsepower that delivers power to all four wheels through a 6-speed automatic transmission.
 The GX accelerates smoothly and quietly and can lug up to 6,500 pounds of trailer.

 Trick hydraulically controlled sway bars press down on the wheels during hard cornering to reduce body lean on a curvy road, while allowing for more wheel travel on undulating terrain.
 The system doesn’t mask the SUV’s sloppy steering, though it helps the GX feel more confident and stable.

 This year’s new Off-Road Package pairs four-wheeling goodies previously standard on some trim packages into a line-item option group.
 For four-wheelers, the off-road traction control modes, low-speed crawl control system, skid plates, and surround-view camera system are must-haves.
-If off-roading to you is turning off the freeway and into the Neiman-Marcus parking lot, the package is easy to skip.
+If off-roading to you is turning off the freeway and into the Neiman Marcus parking lot, the package is easy to skip.

 2020 Lexus GX